noumenapay/docs/README.md

 - Which KYC Level is required to issue a card?
 What is the time schedule?
 How long it can take you to verify documents?

-A: passport and passport piture.  about 24h.
+A: Only support Passport right now, Only need "front_doc" in this vertion, please fill  "back_doc" and "mix_doc" with empty.
+Verify documents need about 24h.

 - After successful verification of KYC documents we order a card for the use,How long it can take you to send the card?
 And can you notify us somehow that card has been sent?